cpsnowden/swordle/README.md

 If you are developing on mac and get a runtime error using protobuf, this is due to a dependency conflict, and you can fix it by copying [helper/builder.py](helper/builder.py) to `<your-site-packages>/google/protobuf/internal/`

+#### Deployment

+This main branch of this repository is build automatically using Google Cloud Build and deployed on Google Cloud Run